benvgrass/Best25/README.md

      rather than the difference between one player-season to another.
 That being said, relievers are not treated specially because they have a fundamentally different role than other players.

+### Compiling the Data
+Data was compiled in a fairly simple manner.
+First, I went to the [Fangraphs](http://www.fangraphs.com/) leaderboard section, set multiple seasons to be from 1992 (25 years from now) to 2016.
+I then split the seasons and created a custom leaderboard that just included WAR (because season and name are automatically included).
+I then selected the team to be Blue Jays.Then, I went through each position and exported the data.
+The results of this can be seen in [data/jays_raw](/data/jays_raw).
+I then compiled that into a [final CSV](/data/jays.csv) which included the positions of the players so that it could be easily read into the program.
+There are a few things of note here.
+ 1) Players can be listed with same season statistically for multiple positions for a particular year.
+An example would be Edwin Encarnación in 2015, where he was listed as both a first baseman and DH.
+This isn't really a problem because players can't be repeated so really it just adds a dimension of positional versatility.
+This is also intersting in the case of backup outfielders, which can be anyone from the OF list, which is composed of all outfielders in all years.
+This allows positional versatility for the backups, but it could create a situation where one of the two OF positions (which should be bench players) have a higher WAR value than that of a starter in the outfield.
+This is actually likely in the case of left field, where left fielders probably won't end up being the backups, but if there is a situation where manually I can switch a supposed backup with a higher WAR than a starter where the backup actually players the starting position I will manually do so at the end.
+  2) We switched the order of the characters for the position "1B", "2B", and "3B" because we thought it would make it easier to parse.
+We then changed the parser and but there is no compelling reason to change it back.
+  3) There are Fangraphs player IDs everywhere and may be used to distinguish players rather than using name, yet may not have a use.

+ After all of that the data was ready to use in our program!

 ## Inspiration